osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 The edit screen for a program has three sections:

   - **Landing Page**: This is where you control the content on the program’s landing page.
 It acts like a subpage.
 See the [Subpage](#subpage) section of this chapter for more information.
-  - **Sidebar**: You can add additional links to the sidebar on program pages.
+  - **Other Content**: You can add additional links to the sidebar on program pages.
 These will show up on every page associated with the program.
+You can also edit the introductory text for certain automatically generated program pages.
-  - **Program Info**: This is where you can edit the description, thumbnail image (photo or square graphic companion logo that has been approved by OSU), tags, and other information for the program.
+  - **Program Info**: This is where you can edit the description, thumbnail image (photo or square graphic companion logo that has been approved by OSU), tags, location, and contact information for the program.

 > **Quick Tip**: Members of program groups can feature educational content entered by Content Teams on their pages.
 See: [Organizing and Displaying Content on Other Pages](managing-content.md#displaying-and-organizing-content-on-other-pages).

-If your program has an existing website, you can enter the link in the “Program Info” section of the edit page.
+If your program has an existing website, you can enter the link in the "Program's website URL" box in the “Program Info” section of the edit page.
 Visitors will go directly to this site when they click on the program.
-If you would like to have a short description about the program, show faculty or staff, and add events or newsletters to show here and other places on the Extension website, before directing people to the external site, do not add the link to the “Program Info” section.
+If you would like to show a short description about the program, faculty and staff, events, newsletters, etc. before directing people to the external site, do not add the link to the “Program Info” section.
 Instead hyperlink to it on the program landing page using a “Button Link” section.

 ### How and Where Programs Display

 There is a list of all programs on the [programs page](https://extension.oregonstate.edu/programs).
 This is in the top black menu bar at the top of every page under “Get Involved.”

 You can tag a program with topics and counties in the “Program Info” section of the edit screen.
-This will create a link to the program on the landing pages of the specified counties and on the Get Involved menu on the specified topic pages.
+This will create a link to the program on the "What We Do" pages of the specified counties and on the Get Involved menu on the specified topic pages.

 ## Program Resource